 As discussed earlier, goodwill is an undefined form of asset deriving its value from several unmeasurable factors associated with the business.
 Mentioned below are some key factors influencing its value.

 This is undoubtedly the most dominant factor impacting goodwill.
-A business reporting continuous a constant positive trend of profits year after year will attract more investors.
+A business reporting a continuous constant positive trend of profits year after year will attract more investors.
 Similarly, a business earning higher profits than its peers demonstrates a competitive edge and will also generate goodwill owing to its profits.

 Some businesses derive value mainly due to the key managerial personnel involved.
 Certain leaders and managers bring on board great value with them in terms of expertise and experience.
 As mentioned in the cases of Dog goodwill, certain investors would like to invest more into a particular person than a business.
 The efficiency of operations and the ways of transacting affected by such managers add a great amount of intangible value to the business.

 This is a very intuitive factor.
-Obviously, businesses operating in industries prone to low risks will enjoy stability and predictability and thus higher investor confidence.
+Businesses operating in industries prone to low risks will enjoy stability and predictability and thus higher investor confidence.
 It is easier for such companies to attract investments, grow quickly, and thus generate goodwill.
 Examples of such businesses include Utility companies such as metal and electricity.
 These companies shall have a market as long as human civilization exists.

-Business supported by the government enjoys an unfair advantage over their peers.
+The business supported by the government enjoys an unfair advantage over its peers.
 Thus, such businesses are able to reflect profits sooner than their competition.
 Also, the rate of profit earned outperforms the industry average.
 Additionally, the public at large finds it much easier to invest in government-backed companies since it signifies a “safe bet” for them.
 All these factors combined work to the company’s advantage and enable it to generate an intangible value we call goodwill.
 The government may extend support in the form of tax subsidies/holidays, manufacturing incentives, fixing a floor price for produce, entering into long-term purchase contracts, etc.